open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-configurations.md

 ![Become an Administrator](images/vi-become-admin.png)

 **WARNING:** Do not close this browser tab before completing the configuration, as you cannot return to this form.
-If you accidentally close the tab, run `docker compose -f planet.yml -p planet down -v` followed by `docker compose -f planet.yml -p planet up -d --build` to restart the process.
+If you accidentally close the tab, run `bash planet.sh down` followed by `bash planet.sh up` to restart the process.

 Fill out the configurations, ensuring your name matches your GitHub name for easy identification in Virtual Intern Nation.
 Select **Virtual Intern Nation (vi)** as the nation, as shown below. **After completing the configurations, save a screenshot of the page to post on the Discord server after submitting your registration request.**